Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/concepts.md

 ### Metrics

-Data coming through deployed Model Versions can be monitored with metrics. **Metric** is a Model Version which takes a combination of inputs & outputs from an another, monitored Model Version, receives every request and response from the monitored model, produces a single value and compares it with a threshold to determine whether this request was healthy or not.
+Data coming through deployed Model Versions can be monitored with metrics. **Metric** is a Model Version which takes a combination of inputs & outputs from an another monitored Model Version, receives every request and response from the monitored model, produces a single value and compares it with a threshold to determine whether this request was healthy or not.